EISTW/OpenLdocs/docs/documentation/guides/webstudio_user_guide.md

 2. Optionally, provide group description in the **Description** text box.
 3. Optionally, select the **Admin** checkbox to assign admin rights to the group.
 4. Assign access rights in the **Access Rights** section:

     4.1 Select a scope tab: Design Repositories, Deploy Repositories, or Projects depending on the level of the access rights that must be provided.

     4.2 In the selected tab, choose the target from the left list.
 For example, choose a repository or a specific project on the related tabs.

     4.3 From the right list, select the role to grant.
-Ffor example, Viewer.
+For example, Viewer.

     4.4 To add another target–role pair, select **+ Add Role** and repeat.

     4.5 To remove an entry, select the **Remove** icon on that row.

-5. Select **Invite** to create the group with the configured rights.
+6. Select **Invite** to create the group with the configured rights.

 ##### Editing a Group